thongdang2708/Spring-Boot-Pet-Clinic-App/README.md

 # Pet-Clinic-App-with-Spring-Boot-Spring-Data-JPA-Spring-Security-MySQL
-APIs for Pet Clinic App with Authentication and Authorisation based on Spring Boot + Spring Data JPA + Spring Security + MySQL
+APIs for Pet Clinic App with Authentication and Authorisation based on Spring Boot + Spring Data JPA + Spring Security + MySQL + Docker

 Warning: Due to high charge costs for AWS services, database is no longer hosted on AWS RDS.
 I built on Docker instead.